-Scott Morrison has emerged as Australia's new prime minister after a chaotic week of political infighting and surprise twists.
+Mr Morrison first became prime minister last year after a chaotic period of political infighting and surprise twists.

-A social conservative, Mr Morrison also appeals to the moderate elements of the Liberal Party and is widely recognised as a shrewd and pragmatic political engineer.
+A social conservative, he also appeals to the moderate elements of the Liberal Party and is widely recognised as a shrewd and pragmatic political engineer.

-Although he did not initiate the leadership challenge against former prime minister Malcolm Turnbull, he defeated the man who did, Peter Dutton, at the final pass.
+Although he did not initiate the leadership challenge against former prime minister Malcolm Turnbull last August, he defeated the man who did, Peter Dutton, at the final pass.

 He then went on to be thanked for his loyalty in Mr Turnbull's final speech as the country's leader.

-The 50-year-old is one of the country's leading religious conservatives and represents a deeply traditional heartland of Sydney.
+The 51-year-old has been one of the country's leading religious conservatives and represents a deeply traditional heartland of Sydney.